jjlin/vaultwarden-backup/README.md

 3. Modify the `backup/crontab` file as needed.

-   1. If `$HOME/bwrs` isn't your top-level bitwarden_rs directory, adjust the paths in this file accordingly.
-You would also need to set the `BITWARDEN_ROOT` variable to your top-level directory, or modify the default value in `backup.sh`.
+   1. If `$HOME/vaultwarden` isn't your top-level Vaultwarden directory, adjust the paths in this file accordingly.
+You would also need to set the `VAULTWARDEN_ROOT` variable to your top-level directory, or modify the default value in `backup.sh`.

    2. I use a more up-to-date build of `sqlite3` at `/usr/local/bin/sqlite3`.
       If you use the system version at `/usr/bin/sqlite3`, just delete the